diginov/craft-sentry-logger/README.md

 ### `exceptPatterns`

-This optional parameter is an array of search patterns that this log target is NOT interested in.
-Defaults to empty, meaning no uninteresting search patterns.
-These search patterns are matched on the message of an exception, error or warning.
-This is useful for filtering out messages sent without an exception code such as those sent by the `Craft::error()` and `Craft::warning()` methods.
+This optional parameter is an array of text search patterns that this log target is NOT interested in.
+Defaults to empty, meaning no uninteresting text search patterns.
+These text search patterns are matched on the text of an exception message, error or warning.
+This is useful for filtering out text messages sent without an exception code such as those sent by the `Craft::error()` and `Craft::warning()` methods.

 ## Credits